 Edward Kemmer (Wayne Brooks), Morris Ankrum (Dr Frederick Cleveland), Sally Fraser (Janet Cleveland), Bob Steele (Sheriff Parker), Buddy Baer (Vargas), Gary Crutcher (Charlie Brown), Joline Brand (Ann Brown), Billy Dix (Indian Joe)

 The small town of Pine Ridge is rocked by the latest in a series of murders up near Devil’s Crag.
 Sheriff Parker suspects geologist Wayne Brooks who has just returned from hiking in the area.
 Wayne meets archaeologist Frederick Cleveland and his daughter Janet as they pass through town.
 Cleveland tells Wayne about his search for the remains of Vargas, a brutish conquistador who was nicknamed The Diablo Giant.
-Wayne agrees to take Cleveland up to Devil’s Crag where he has found various artefacts.
+Wayne agrees to take Cleveland up to Devil’s Crag where he has found various artifacts.
 There they discover the resting place of Vargas where Wayne theorises that a peculiar mix of chemicals in the soil has preserved the body.
 A lightning strike brings the hulking Vargas back to life where he now attacks the locals and abducts Janet.

 Giant from the Unknown was a film from Richard E. Cunha, one of the less remembered no-budget directors in 1950s cinema.
 Cunha has started out making newsreels while in service during World War II.
 Back in civilian life, he branched out to make commercials and industrial films, before directing various shows in the early days of television.
 His first film as director was the very first Nazi mad scientist movie She Demons (1958), which was followed by Giant from the Unknown and the Z-budget classics Frankenstein’s Daughter (1958) and Missile to the Moon (1959).
 The only other film Cunha ever directed was the crime drama The Girl in Room 13 (1960).